 PhD Research Students

 We are currently recruiting HDR students.
-Please contact Stephen Crain, Rosalind Thornton or Iain Giblin if you are interested in working with us.
+Please contact us if you are interested in working on theoretical approaches to language acquisition.

 - A/Prof Peng Zhou relocated to Tsinghua University in Beijing, after 9 years at Macquarie University.
 He is a longtime collaborator with Stephen Crain, and works on logical expressions in the acquisition of Chinese and English.

 - Associate Professor Drew Khlentzos is a logician and used to teach at the University of New England.
 Drew offers his expertise to our projects on language and logic.